Sonora to Groveland

 Twist Rd is a single lane paved connector southwest over to Jacksonville Rd & Highway 120.
 Road surface is poor in some portions, but it’s paved.
 Lime Kiln Rd passes by, this connects north all the way back to Highway 108 at Washington Street headed into downtown Sonora near the Shay Locomotive.
 Knowing about Lime Kiln out of the south end of Sonora connecting all the way to Algerine to Wards Ferry is handy.
 For now, Algerine connects straight away with Wards Ferry.

 Wards Ferry Rd is also accessible by several entry points from the north, and found a mile south of the Best Western Sonora Inn via Tuolumne Rd at the 2200 ft level.
 Headed downhill on Highway 108 Sonora Pass, Wards Ferry can be found via Standard Rd or Tuolumne Rd.
 Yosemite Rd is in poor condition.
 However, Wards Ferry for a back road is tolerable and the road surface better than most for a single-lane-paved back road.

 Morgan Chapel is three miles south of Tuolumne Rd.
 This pioneer chapel was the original place of worship for settlers in the late 1800s.
-A pioneer cemetery sits across the road from the small church dating to the 1880s.
+A pioneer cemetery sits across the road from the small church.

 Wards Ferry is actually one of the oldest roads in Tuolumne County.
 It was once the primary route to get to Yosemite National Park from Sonora long before the present-day Highway 49 was built, which possibly explains the aforementioned network of roads that flow into Wards Ferry.

-Before Graffiti Bridge was constructed in 1971, and going a few decades further to horse and buggy days, there was no bridge.
-There was a ferry, thus the name.
+Before the present-day modern concrete Bridge was constructed in 1971 over the river, and going a few decades further to horse and buggy days, there was no bridge, there was a ferry, thus the name.

 Morgan Chapel on Wards Ferry Rd dates to the late 1800s